 Madonna University uses the Michigan Uniform Undergraduate Guest application.
 This assists visiting students in earning credits to be applied toward a program at their home institution.
 Students must have written approval from their advisor and the Registrar to obtain a Michigan Uniform Undergraduate Guest Pass before registering for a course at another institution.
 Courses which have been taken at Madonna University cannot be repeated at another institution for transfer credit.
-The guest pass is good for only one term.
-A grade of C or better will transfer (credit only, no honor points).
+The guest pass is valid only for the time-frame indicated on the guest pass.
+A grade of C (2.0) or better will transfer (credit only, no honor points).